cloudflare/cloudflare-docs/content/r2/data-access/workers-api/workers-api-reference.md

  {{</definitions>}}

+Alternatively, you can pass a `Headers` object containing conditional headers to `R2GetOptions`.
+For information on these conditional headers, refer to [the MDN docs on conditional requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests#conditional_headers).
+All conditional headers aside from `If-Range` are supported.

-For more information about conditional requests, refer to [RFC 7232](https://datatracker.ietf.org/doc/html/rfc7232).
+For more specific information about conditional requests, refer to [RFC 7232](https://datatracker.ietf.org/doc/html/rfc7232).

 ### HTTP Metadata